 A-B. In the ordinary course of business, the Company contracts with several affiliates to provide a wide variety of services to the Company's members.
-These agreements are filed with and approved by ODI according to Management's understanding of the current requirements and standards.
+These agreements are filed with and approved by the Ohio Department of Insurance according to Management's understanding of the current requirements and standards.
 Within the confines of the applicable filed and approved agreements (including subsequent amendments thereto), the amount and types of services provided by these affiliated entities can change year over year.

-UHS maintains a private short-term investment pool in which affiliated companies may participate (see Note 1).
-At December 31, 2021 and 2020, the Company's portion was \$380,154 and \$379,652, respectively and is included in cash equivalents in the financial statements.
+United HealthCare Services, Inc. maintains a private short-term investment pool in which affiliated companies may participate (see Note 1).
+At December 31, 2023 and 2022, the Company's portion was \$407,660 and \$386,997, respectively and is included in cash equivalents in the financial statements.

-The Company has a tax-sharing agreement with UnitedHealth Group (see Note 9).
+The Company has a tax-sharing agreement with UnitedHealth Group Incorporated (see Note 9).

-The Company paid dividends of \$100,000,000 and \$82,500,000 in 2021 and 2020, respectively, to its parent (see Note 13).
+The Company paid dividends of \$147,500,000 and \$117,000,000 in 2023 and 2022, respectively, to its parent (see Note 13).

-The Company holds a \$50,000,000 subordinated revolving credit agreement with UnitedHealth Group at an interest rate of London InterBank Offered Rate plus a margin of 0.50%.
-This credit agreement is subordinate to the extent it does not conflict with any credit facility held by either party.
-The credit agreement is for a one-year term and automatically renews annually, unless terminated by either party.
-The agreement was renewed effective December 31, 2021.
-No amounts were outstanding under the line of credit as of December 31, 2021 and 2020.
-The total amount of interest paid or still accrued on all borrowings throughout the year was \$618 and \$0 as of December 31, 2021 and 2020, respectively.
+The Company held a \$50,000,000 subordinated revolving credit agreement with UnitedHealth Group at an interest rate of London InterBank Offered Rate ("LIBOR") plus a margin of 0.50%.
+This credit agreement was subordinate to the extent it did not conflict with any credit facility held by either party.
+This agreement was terminated effective December 31, 2022, due to the elimination of LIBOR as an interest rate benchmark in 2023.
+No amounts were outstanding under the line of credit as of December 31, 2022.
+This agreement was replaced with a new agreement, which was effective as of January 1, 2023.